hackeklotz/crimereport/README.md

 # Crime Report

-A small python tool that visualises the location of crimes on a map.
-The crimes are parsed from the Saxon State Police' web site.
+A web scraper to extract crimes from the Saxon State police website.